oslabs-beta/ProtoNative/README.md

       <img alt="Adding elements to canvas gif" src="gifs/Adding-elements-to-App-Canvas.gif" width="800px">
     </picture>

-2. When you feel like your App needs more depth, click the "Add Custom Component" button in the top left corner and enter a name.
+2. When you feel like your app needs more depth, click the "Add Custom Component" button in the top-left corner and enter a name.

-3. You can also add elements to your custom component by dragging and dropping them from the bottom left bin onto its mini canvas in "Component Details."
+3. You can also add elements to your custom component by dragging and dropping them from the bottom-left bin onto its mini canvas in "Component Details."
     <picture>
       <source media="(prefers-color-scheme: dark)" srcset="gifs/Adding-custom-components.gif">
       <source media="(prefers-color-scheme: light)" srcset="gifs/Adding-custom-components.gif">
       <img alt="Add custom components gif" src="gifs/Adding-custom-components.gif" width="800px">
     </picture>

 4. Creating a custom component will also add it to your "Add Child" bin, highlighted in purple.
-Drag and drop the component onto the App canvas or another component's details to add it.
+Drag and drop the component onto the app canvas or another component's details to add it.

 5. Navigate between components by clicking on the component name in the "Components" section on the left side or add state variables.
-Remove state by clicking on the variable's name.
+Remove state variables by clicking on their names.
     <picture>
       <source media="(prefers-color-scheme: dark)" srcset="gifs/Add-state-to-components.gif">
       <source media="(prefers-color-scheme: light)" srcset="gifs/Add-state-to-components.gif">
       <img alt="Add state to components gif" src="gifs/Add-state-to-components.gif" width="800px">
     </picture>

-6. Switch to the "Tree" tab above your App canvas to see a visual representation of your App's structure.
+6. Switch to the "Tree" tab above your "App" canvas to see a visual representation of your app's structure.
     <picture>
       <source media="(prefers-color-scheme: dark)" srcset="gifs/Tree-view.gif">
       <source media="(prefers-color-scheme: light)" srcset="gifs/Tree-view.gif">